-Only those applications which are responsive and compliant will be evaluated.
+Criteria for Evaluation of Proposal: Only those applications which are responsive and compliant will be evaluated (Only candidates obtaining a minimum of 70 points).
 Offers will be evaluated according to the Combined Scoring method - where the educational background and experience on similar assignments will be weighted at 70% and the price proposal will weigh as 30% of the total scoring.
 The applicant receiving the Highest Combined Score that has also accepted UNDP's General Terms and Conditions will be awarded the contract.